maartenba/maartenba.github.io/_posts/2019-07-30-indexing-searching-nuget-with-azure-functions-and-search.markdown

   * [One more thing...](#one-more-thing)
 * [Conclusion](#conclusion)

-Now grab a nice beverage and a comfortable chair, TODO words are awaiting you!
+Now grab a nice beverage and a comfortable chair, almost 7000 words are awaiting you!

 P.S.: Source code for this blog post [is on GitHub](https://github.com/maartenba/NuGetTypeSearch).